Somaliland–United States relations: 2022

 On May 12, 2022, Larry André Jr., the American ambassador to Somalia, and General Stephen J. Townsend, Commander of the United States Africa Command met with Abdi in Hargeisa in what was described as the U.S not promoting the "secessionist ideology being pushed by Somaliland" in the context of the 2022 Somaliland presidential election and continuing the "single Somalia policy" while urging close cooperation between Somalia and Somaliland.

+2024

+Following Donald Trump's victory in the 2024 United States presidential election, former British defence secretary Gavin Williamson stated in an interview that, after lobbying on behalf of the country, he expected the president-elect would see to the recognition of Somaliland during his presidency.